nhs-england-tools/trivy-action/README.md

 # trivy-action

-A selection of shared GitHub actions
+This repo contains a selection of shared actions that augment `aquasecurity/trivy-action`, see: https://github.com/aquasecurity/trivy-action